 - A true money system is an expression of our ultimate interrelatedness.

 - Money is an agreement to care for one another and life.

 - The nature of money is unenclosable.
 Money finds ways around borders and other limitations.

 - Money channels unlimited creative energy into manifestation.

-- Money is the relational consciousness of the planetary being, under the supervision of life.
+- Money is the relational consciousness of the planetary superorganism, under the supervision of life.